 Credit risk is the risk that an issuer of an investment will not fulfill its obligation to the holder of the investment.
 This is measured by the assignment of a rating by a nationally recognized statistical rating organization.
-The District's investment in the Los Angeles County Investment Pool is not required to be rated, nor has it been rated as of June 30, 2016.
+The District's investment in the Los Angeles County Investment Pool are not required to be rated.
+However, as of June 30, 2017, the Los Angeles County Investment Pool has been rated by Fitch Ratings as AAA.